What to Bring (and What to Leave Behind) for a Stress Free Family Photoshoot in Cornwall

 You don’t need to manage the session, thats what I’m there for!

-You just need to be present with your family.
+You just need to be present with your family and let me take care of the rest.

 Before we move on to what you can leave behind, it’s worth knowing how these sessions actually run.